CivComs/open311-GeoReport/api-methods.md

 open311.incidents.search
 --

 Returns a list of incidents matching a search criteria as defined by the API request.
+Corresponds to [GET Service Requests](http://wiki.open311.org/GeoReport_v2#GET_Service_Requests) in GeoReport v2

 **Method**